 Ricciardo set for reunion with Verstappen at Red Bull

-Daniel Ricciardo will make a return to Red Bull as their third driver for the 2023 Formula 1 season.
+Red Bull Advisor Helmut Marko has confirmed that Daniel Ricciardo will make a return to the team as their third driver in 2023.